mantidproject/mantid/docs/source/techniques/ISISPowder-OSIRIS-v1.rst

 Creating OSIRIS Object
 ------------------------
-This method assumes you are familiar with the concept of objects in Python.
+This method assumes you are familiar with :ref:`intro_to_objects-isis-powder-diffraction-ref`
-If not more details can be read here: :ref:`intro_to_objects-isis-powder-diffraction-ref`

 To create a OSIRIS object the following parameters are required: